Chamber Youth Ambassador

 What is CYA?

-Our new program, Chamber Youth Ambassador (CYA) program is very different than the previous Youth Leadership program.
-Some highlights are that this program up is broken into semesters and it will offer 50-80 hours of community service, offers a letter of recommendation for a job or college, as well as use of Chamber as a reference for a job or school.
+Chamber Youth Ambassador (CYA) program is very different than the previous Youth Leadership program.
+Some highlights are that this program up is broken into semesters and it will offer opportunities for placement for community service hours (students can do as many or as little as needed), offers a letter of recommendation for a job or college, as well as the use of Chamber as a reference for a job or school.

-August/Jan meeting and sign-ups: Parents, students, and educators all welcome to join as we go over the program, expectations, sign releases, pay for the program or apply for a scholarship for the program ($125 for the entire program Covers all transportation from Chamber and back, food, materials and they get a t-shirt!)
+Meeting and sign-ups: Parents, students, and educators are welcome to join as we go over the program, expectations, sign releases, and accept tuition payments. ($125 for the entire program Covers all transportation from Chamber and back, food, and materials.
+Scholarships are available.)
 We will go over the “house rules” and answer questions.
-This would be held at the chamber one evening.
+We will be meeting on zoom with 2 options to choose to meet.

-Oct/March Industry.
-We’ll go to the industrial park and visit leaders in the manufacturing industry to learn how products made, shipped, and created right here in our back yard that ends up all over the world.
-We hope this will spark interest into going into Manufacturing. for some of our youth that traditional college may not be for them, but a program at TCAT or NESCC may be a better fit.
+Industry We’ll go to the industrial park and visit leaders in the manufacturing industry to learn how products made, shipped, and created right here in our back yard that ends up all over the world.
+We hope this will spark interest in going into Manufacturing.
+For some of our youth that traditional college may not be for them, but a program at TCAT or NESCC may be a better fit.